CHAPTER 7 BANKRUPTCY ATTORNEY COLUMBUS

 Chapter 7 Bankruptcy Lawyer in Columbus

-Chapter 7 Bankruptcy is commonly referred to as “liquidation,” and it is the type of bankruptcy that provides the debtor the fresh start that they are looking for.
-Chapter 7 Bankruptcies typically take 4-5 months to complete.
+Chapter 7 Bankruptcy is commonly referred to as “liquidation.”
+This type of bankruptcy provides a debtor with a fresh start.
+Chapter 7 bankruptcies can take approximately 4-5 months to complete.
 The average cost of filing with an affordable bankruptcy lawyer in Columbus is $1,050 for an individual filer and $1,150 for joint filers.
 Total court costs will be between $1,200 – 1,500.

 Although the federal law changes in late 2005 made it more challenging to obtain Chapter 7 Bankruptcy relief, we possess the experience and knowledge to guide you through the bankruptcy process and inform you of what to expect in an Ohio Personal or Business Bankruptcy case.